 The Staatskapelle Dresden, one of the most world’s most prestigious orchestras, was founded in 1548.
 Its principal conductors and music directors have included Karl Böhm, Kurt Sanderling, Herbert Blomstedt, Giuseppe Sinopoli, Bernard Haitink and Fabio Luisi.
 Christian Thielemann has been principal conductor of the Staatskapelle since 2012, and he will be succeeded by Daniele Gatti from the 2024/25 season.

 After Gottfried Semper’s first theatre from 1841 burned down in 1869, the opera was opened in its present design in 1878.
 When this building was destroyed by the air raids of 1945, Saxon State Opera became »homeless« until the reconstructed Semperoper was officially opened in 1985.

-Since the 2018/19 season, Peter Theiler from Switzerland has taken over the reins as managing director of the Semperoper.
+Since the 2018/19 season, Peter Theiler from Switzerland has taken over the reins as Intendant of the Semperoper.
 Nora Schmid will become the new Intendant of the Sächsische Staatsoper Dresden from the 2024/25 season.